open-contracting/kingfisher-summarize/docs/cli.rst

 Command-line tools
 ==================

-The ``manage.py`` script at the root of the repository provides access to a suite of command-line tools to create and manage the :doc:`summary tables<../database>` of one or more collections.
+The ``manage.py`` script at the root of the repository provides access to a suite of command-line tools to create and manage the :doc:`summary tables<database>` of one or more collections.

 To see all available commands, change to the directory containing your copy of the repository, and run: